 Her boast angered Poseidon, god of the sea, who sent a sea monster (Cetus the Whale) to ravage the kingdom.
 To pacify the monster, Cassiopeia’s daughter, Princess Andromeda, was left tied to a rock by the sea.
 Cetus was about to devour her when Perseus the Hero happened by on Pegasus the Winged Horse.

 Perseus rescued the princess, and all lived happily … and the gods were pleased, so all of these characters were elevated to the heavens as stars.

-Bottom line: The constellation Cassiopeia the Queen has the distinct shape of a W or M. Find her descending from her throne on late northern winter evenings and throughout spring nights.
+Bottom line: The constellation Cassiopeia the Queen has the distinct shape of a W or M. Find her descending in her throne on late northern winter evenings and throughout spring nights.